 where $1\leq p,q\leq\infty$.
-The famous restriction problem is to find the optimal range of $p$ and $q$ such that \eqref{res} holds.
-It is easy to verify that
+The famous restriction problem is to find the optimal range of $p$ and $q$ such that the estimate \eqref{res} holds.
+It is known that the condition

-is the necessary conditions for \eqref{res}; see \cite{Stein, Tao}.
+is necessary for \eqref{res}, see \cite{Stein, Tao}.
 Here $p'$ denotes the conjugate exponent of $p$.
-The adjoint restriction estimate conjecture on paraboloid is \begin{conjecture} The inequality \eqref{res} holds if and only if \eqref{q-p} holds. \end{conjecture} There is a large amount of literatures on this problem.
-For $n=1$, Conjecture \ref{conjecture} was solved by Fefferman-Stein \cite{FS} for the non-endpoint case and by Zygmund \cite{Zygmund} for the endpoint case.
-Conjecture \ref{conjecture} for high dimension case becomes much more difficult.
-For $n\geq2$, Tomas \cite{Tomas} showed \eqref{res} for $q>{2(n+2)}/n$, and Stein \cite{Stein1} fixed the point $q={2(n+2)}/n$.
-Bourgain \cite{Bourgain} further proved the estimate \eqref{res} for $q>2(n+2)/n-\epsilon_n$ with some $\epsilon_n>0$; in particular, $\epsilon_n=\frac2{15}$ when $n=2$.
-Along with this line, further improvements were made by Moyua-Vargas-Vega \cite{MVV} and Wolff \cite{Wolff}.
-Tao \cite{Tao3} use the bilinear argument to show \eqref{res} holds $q>{2(n+3)}/{(n+1)}$ for $n\geq2$.
-The result was improved by Bourgain-Guth \cite{BG} when $n\geq4$.
-This conjecture is so difficult that it remains open.
-For more details we refer the reader to \cite{BG, Tao, Tao2, Tao3, TVV, Wolff}.
-On the other hand, the restriction conjecture becomes simpler (but not trivial) when the test function has some angular regularity.
-For example, the Conjecture \ref{conjecture} is proved by Shao \cite{Shao} when the test functions are cylindrically symmetric and supported on a dyadic subset of the paraboloid in the form of
+The adjoint restriction estimate conjecture on paraboloid reads as follows. \begin{conjecture} The inequality \eqref{res} holds true if and only if inequalities \eqref{q-p} are valid. \end{conjecture} There is a large amount of literature on this problem.
+For $n=1$, Conjecture \ref{conjecture} was proved by Fefferman-Stein \cite{FS} for the non-endpoint case and by Zygmund \cite{Zygmund} for the endpoint case.
+Conjecture \ref{conjecture} in high dimension case becomes much more difficult.
+For $n\geq2$, Tomas \cite{Tomas} showed \eqref{res} for $q>{2(n+2)}/n$, and Stein \cite{Stein1} fixed the limit case $q={2(n+2)}/n$.
+Bourgain \cite{Bourgain} further proved estimate \eqref{res} for $q>2(n+2)/n-\epsilon_n$ with some $\epsilon_n>0$; in particular, $\epsilon_n=\frac2{15}$ when $n=2$.
+Further improvements were made by Moyua-Vargas-Vega \cite{MVV} and Wolff \cite{Wolff}.
+Tao \cite{Tao3} used the bilinear argument to show that estimate \eqref{res} holds true for $q>{2(n+3)}/{(n+1)}$ with $n\geq2$.
+This result was improved by Bourgain-Guth \cite{BG} when $n\geq4$.
+This conjecture is so difficult that it remains open up to now.
+For more details, we refer the reader to \cite{BG, Tao, Tao2, Tao3, TVV, Wolff}.
+On the other hand, the restriction conjecture becomes simpler (but not trivial) when a test function has some angular regularity.
+For example, Conjecture \ref{conjecture} is proved by Shao \cite{Shao} when test functions are cylindrically symmetric and are supported on a dyadic subset of the paraboloid in the form of